felixrieseberg/ember-cli-azure-deploy/README.md

 ```

 This will create a deploy.sh in your project's root folder, enabling Azure to follow a set of instructions - including installing all the required Node Modules, running `ember build` and deploying the resulting `dist/` folder to your website's `wwwroot`.

+##### Reporting Issues
+If you run into any trouble, [please do report it](https://github.com/felixrieseberg/ember-cli-azure-deploy/issues).
+To get the latest log of what actually went wrong, visit the [Azure Management Portal](https://manage.windowsazure.com), go to your website, and select 'Deployments'.
+Each deployment will have its own log, even if failed.

+To take a look at the file system (and get a PowerShell / CMD on your website), visit http://YOUR_WEBSITE.scm.azurewebsites.net.
+You will also find logs there.